 He completed his BTh degree and is now continuing with his BTh Honours degree at Mukhanyo.
 He hopes to continue his theological study journey further, perhaps with even a doctorate.

 Given, 35 years old, was born and raised at Kwaggafontein in the South African province of Mpumalanga.
-He describes himself as a born again Christian, although born and raised in a Christian family.
-At the age of 15, God made him make a conscious choice of following Jesus Christ; not a Christian just by virtue of being born in a Christian family.
+He describes himself as a born again Christian.
+Although born and raised in a Christian home, at the age of 15, God made him make a conscious choice of following Jesus Christ; not a Christian just by virtue of being born in a Christian family.

 He started his theological study at Mukhanyo in 2016, finished his BTh degree in 2019, and now, God willing, hopes to complete his Honours degree in June 2021, thereafter to study further.

 As a member of the Christian Fellowship Centre based around KwaMhlanga, he serves as an assistant pastor and is also helping with the music.
 At Mukhanyo he has chaired the Student Representative Council.

 When he received the award, Given attested that he learned a lot, and that he now has to stand before God, even before standing before people – always Christ-centred.

 Thank the Lord with us for Mukhanyo’s gifted team of faithful employees!
 But several more people are still needed to serve within our growing ministry:

 Click here for more information on all of the vacancies mentioned below.

 Marketing Manager: This new position at Mukhanyo requires a dedicated person, to serve at least an average of 24 hours per week flextime, based in either Pretoria or Johannesburg.
 The ideal candidate will have experience in a various areas (e.g. newsletters, event planning, donor communication, social media, etc.) along with a passion to serve the Lord in Christian ministry.